matcom/hulk/docs/guide/variables.md

 }
 ```

-The previous code prints `42` then `20`, since the inner `let` redefines the value of `a` inside its scope, but the value outside its still the one defined by the outer `let`.
+The previous code prints `42` then `20`, since the inner `let` redefines the value of `a` inside its scope, but the value outside is still the one defined by the outer `let`.

 And because of the [scoping rules](#scoping-rules), the following is also valid: